ActivityWatch/docs/src/architecture.rst

 Server
 ------

-Known as aw-server, it handles storage and retrieval of all activities/entries in buckets.
+Known as :gh-aw:`aw-server`, it handles storage and retrieval of all activities/entries in buckets.
 Usually there exists one bucket per watcher.

 The server also hosts the Web UI (aw-webui) which does all communication with the server using the REST API.